ShaneWTP/Coaster-Catalog/README.md

 **"I RODE IT" buttons unlocked on Home page**

 After users create a profile and are logged in, they can return to the home page and page through the alphabetical list of roller coasters.
-However, since they are logged in, they can now see an "I RODE IT" button that they can click on and add to their profile.
+However, since they are logged in, they can now see an "I RODE IT" button that they can click on to add that coaster to their profile.
 After a user clicks on an "I RODE IT" button in a Coaster Card, that coaster card will now appear in the user's profile, and the button will disappear indicating that the button has been clicked.

 ![Image of Coaster Catalog Coaster List after log in](https://raw.githubusercontent.com/ShaneWTP/Coaster-Catalog/master/client/public/images/readme-images/coaster-list-post-sign-in.png)